Skip to content

 Is this the same as a Food Allergy test?

-No. This is an IgG-based food reactivity profile used for dietary planning discussions.
-Food allergy testing is different and commonly involves IgE and clinical evaluation.
+No, this is an IgG-based food reactivity profile used for dietary planning discussions.
+Food allergy testing is different and involves IgE and clinical evaluation.

 Can I book home collection anywhere in India?